-Figure 11 - Securing of top tier against fore-and-aft shifting (view from top)
+Figure 4 - Securing of top tier against fore-and-aft shifting (view from top)

-Figure 12 - Securing of end row in top tier against fore-and-aft shifting
+Figure 5 - Securing of end row in top tier against fore-and-aft shifting

-Figure 13 - Securing of end row in top tier against fore-and-aft shifting (view from top)
+Figure 6 - Securing of end row in top tier against fore-and-aft shifting (view from top)

-- 3.3 Conventional lashings should consist of wires having sufficient tensile strength.
+- 3.2 The lashings can be of a conventional type using wire, steel band or any equivalent means. - 3.3 Conventional lashings should consist of wires having sufficient tensile strength.
 The first tier should be chocked.
-It should be possible to retighten the lashings during the voyage (figures 12 and 13). - 3.4 Wire lashings should be protected against damage from sharp edges. - 3.5 If there are few coils, or a single coil only, they should be adequately secured to the ship, by placing them in cradles, by wedging, or by shoring and then lashing to prevent transverse and longitudinal movement.

-3.6 Coils carried in containers, railway wagons and road vehicles should be stowed in cradles or specially made beds and should be prevented from moving by adequate securing.
+It should be possible to retighten the lashings during the voyage (figures 5 and 6). - 3.4 Wire lashings should be protected against damage from sharp edges. - 3.5 if there are few coils, or a single coil only, they should be adequately secured to the ship, by placing them in cradles, by wedging, or by shoring and then lashing to prevent transverse and longitudinal movement. - 3.6 Coils carried in containers, railway wagons and road vehicles should be stowed in cradles or specially made beds and should be prevented from moving by adequate securing.